 Tokyo Stroll Supplement: Tsukiji

-This page is for corrections and additions to the Tsukiji chapter of Tokyo Stroll.
-Updates will be announced on my blog.
+This page indexes, contains corrections and has additions to the Tsukiji chapter of Tokyo Stroll.

 Akatsuki Park (あかつき公園)